MarcinOrlowski/laravel-api-response-builder/README.md

 ## Messages and Localization ##

-Response Builder is designed with localization in mind so default approach is you just set it up once and most things should happen automatically, which also includes creating human readable error messages.
+ResponseBuilder is designed with localization in mind so default approach is you just set it up once and most things should happen automatically, which also includes creating human readable error messages.
-As described in `Configuration` section, once you got `map` configured, you most likely will not be in need to manually refer error messages - Response Builder will do that for you and you optionally just need to pass array with placeholders' substitution (hence the order of arguments for `errorXXX()` methods).
-Response Builder utilised standard Laravel's `Lang` class to deal with messages, so all features localization are supported.
+As described in `Configuration` section, once you got `map` configured, you most likely will not be in need to manually refer error messages - ResponseBuilder will do that for you and you optionally just need to pass array with placeholders' substitution (hence the order of arguments for `errorXXX()` methods).
+ResponseBuilder utilised standard Laravel's `Lang` class to deal with messages, so all features localization are supported.